-Gordo Housing Authority is a Public Housing Agency in Gordo, Alabama that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 19th, 2019, Gordo Housing Authority has 1 waiting lists that are open now or opening soon.
+Gordo Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 25th, 2021, Gordo Housing Authority has 1 waiting lists that are open now or opening soon.

 As of July 2017, the Gordo Housing Authority (GHA) is currently accepting Public Housing waiting list pre-applications for families and senior/disabled households.